 Operation Enduring Families

-This is a 5-session family education and support program for Veterans who have recently returned from Operations Enduring and Iraqi Freedom (OEF/OIF) and Operation New Dawn (OND) and their family members developed by Dr. Michelle Sherman at the Oklahoma VA/VISN 16 MIRECC.
-The purpose of this program is to help the returning Service Member/Veteran adjust to family life and to help family members cope with the significant stressors of deployment and reintegration.
+This is a 5-session family education and support program for Veterans who have served in Operations Enduring and Iraqi Freedom (OEF/OIF) and Operation New Dawn (OND) and their family members developed by Dr. Michelle Sherman at the Oklahoma VA/VISN 16 MIRECC.
+The purpose of this program is to help the returning Servicemember/Veteran adjust to family life and to help family members cope with the significant stressors of deployment and reintegration.
 Session topics include family relationships, communication and intimacy, anger, Posttraumatic Stress Disorder, and depression.
 This program may be available at some but not all VA Medical Centers.
 Contact your local VA medical center to determine availability.

 VHA and NAMI have established a Memorandum of Understanding (MOU).
 This MOU outlines the collaborative effort between VHA and NAMI and states that the NAMI FFEP program will be offered in at least one VHA facility in each state during the two year period from June 2008 to June 2010.
 A second MOU was later developed to reinforce the inclusion of this peer-led training into the continuum of VHA family services, and to serve as a model to continue the implementation of FFEP throughout each state.